Minerals are vital for our health, but the body cannot make them.

 Interactions: Woman who are pregnant or who are taking birth control pills should ask their doctor before taking the copper supplements.

-It is necessary for the normal function of thyroid gland.
+It is necessary for the normal function of

 The iron deficiency may lead to goiter, hypothyroidism, impairment mental and physical development in children.